Dawit I: Reign

+Dawit was one of the sons of King Newaya Krestos, whose throne name was Sayfa Ar'ad, and Lazzab Warqa.
+In 1372, Dawit did not become emperor, since the throne passed instead to his elder brother Newaya Maryam following the death of their father.
+It was around 1379/80 that Dawit took the throne and named himself Qwestantinos, with the help of his sister Dil Sefa, according to the History of the Patriarchs of the Egyptian Church.
+Such an unusual succession drew criticism within monastic circles, particularly at Asbo (Debre Libanos of Shewa), whose abbot was Tewodros.
+However, the abbot of Debre Hayq Estifanos supported Dawit and was rewarded with grants of land, along with other monasteries further to the north such as Debre Damo and Debre Halleluya.

 Early in his reign, around 1380, Dawit campaigned against Egypt.
 He initiated this campaign in an attempt to assist the Coptic Christians of Upper Egypt who he thought were being oppressed under Muslim rule and he felt he had the duty to protect them as he saw himself as the protector of Orthodox Christianity in East Africa.
 In response, the Emir forced the Patriarch of Alexandria, Matthew I, to send a deputation to Dawit to persuade him to retire back to his kingdom.
 "There seems to be little or no doubt that, on the eve of the advent of the Burji dynasty of Mamluk Egypt, King Dawit had in fact led his troops beyond the northern frontiers of his kingdom, and created much havoc among the Muslim inhabitants of the area who had been within the sphere of influence of Egypt since the thirteenth century."
 The Emperor apparently had a much friendlier relationship with the Sultan's successor, for according to the medieval historian al-Maqrizi, Dawit sent 22 camels laden with gifts to Berkuk, the first Sultan of the Burji dynasty.

-He confronted the problem of raids from the Muslim kingdoms on his eastern border with numerous counterattacks on those kingdoms.
-According to al-Maqrizi, in 1403 Emperor Dawit pursued the Sultan of Ifat, Sa'ad ad-Din II, to Zeila, where he killed Sa'ad ad-Din and sacked the city.
-However, another contemporary source dates the death of Sa'ad ad-Din to 1415, and gives the credit to Emperor Yeshaq.
+One of the gifts sent to the Mamluk court was an enslaved court eunuch, Jawhar al-Qunuqba'i, sent to Berkuk between 1386 and 1387; he went on to become an important treasury official in Cairo, one of the few Ethiopian-born eunuchs who reached this level of status in this period.

+He dealt with raids on his eastern border by attacking the kingdoms responsible for them.
+Along with establishing royal encampments at Tobya, in north-western Ifat, and Tilq, in Fatagar (both places his successors would later use as royal encampments as well), Dawit stationed soldiers in Bali, Dawaro, and Hadiya against the threat posed by Adal.